survivejs/webpack-book/manuscript/loading/04_javascript.md

 Especially the `logError` portion is important as without this **ts-node** would crash the build on error. `transpileOnly` is useful to set if you want to handle type-checking outside of the process.
 For example, you could run `tsc` using a separate script.
 Often editor tooling can catch type issues as you are developing as well eliminating the need to check through **ts-node**.

-## Flow

-[Flow](https://flow.org/) performs static analysis based on your code and its type annotations.
-You have to install it as a separate tool and then run it against your code.

-If you use React, the React specific Babel preset does most of the work through [babel-plugin-syntax-flow](https://www.npmjs.com/package/babel-plugin-syntax-flow).
-It can strip Flow annotations and convert your code into a format that is possible to transpile further.

-[flow-runtime](https://www.npmjs.com/package/flow-runtime) allows runtime checks based on our Flow annotations.
-The approaches complement Flow static checker and allow you to catch even more issues.

-T> [flow-coverage-report](https://www.npmjs.com/package/flow-coverage-report) shows how much of your code is covered by Flow type annotations.

 ## WebAssembly

 [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) allows developers to compile to a low-level representation of code that runs within the browser.
 It complements JavaScript and provides one path of potential optimization.
 The technology can also be useful when you want to run an old application without porting it entirely to JavaScript.